Bijeljina massacre: Bosnian delegation investigation and response

 "In the following days," he predicted, "further deterioration of the entire security and political situation is expected.
 There is a threat that interethnic conflicts in Posavina and Semberija might spread to other parts of the zone of responsibility ...
 Direct armed provocations by SDA, HDZ [Croatian Democratic Union], and SDS paramilitary units against commands and units are also possible, as well as attacks by them on military warehouses and isolated facilities."
 On the same day, Bosnian Defense Minister Ejup Ganić and Croat members of the coalition government urged Izetbegović to mobilize the TORBiH due to the inability of the JNA to stop the violence.
 Izetbegović described the images coming out of Bijeljina as "unbelievable".
 "I thought it was a photomontage," he explained.
 "I couldn't believe my eyes.
 I couldn't believe it was possible."
 He described the takeover as "criminal", and said he considered the JNA responsible for Bijeljina's fall because it "passively stood by and watched what was happening".
-Izetbegović mobilized the Territorial Defense later that day so as to "enable people to defend themselves ... from future Bijeljinas".
-The Serb members of the Bosnian Presidency, Plavšić and Nikola Koljević, denounced the mobilization as illegal and resigned.
+Izetbegović mobilized the Territorial Defense later that day to "enable people to defend themselves ... from future Bijeljinas".
+The Serb members of the Bosnian Presidency, Plavšić and Nikola Koljević, denounced the mobilisation as illegal and resigned.
 On 8 April, Izetbegović announced a "state of imminent war danger".
 The JNA rejected requests from the Bosnian Presidency to return the TORBiH's weapons that they had confiscated in 1990.
-Karadžić and the Bosnian Serb leadership used Izetbegović's mobilization order as a pretext to independence and mobilized their Municipal Crisis Headquarters, reserve police units, and TO forces.
+Karadžić and the Bosnian Serb leadership used Izetbegović's mobilisation order as a pretext to independence.
+They mobilised their Municipal Crisis Headquarters, reserve police units, and TO forces.